wrslab/In_Rack_Test_Tube_Detection_Dataset/README.md

 ## Changelog
 [Oct 2022] Initial release of TubeDet

+## Setup
+Check [YOLOv5](https://github.com/ultralytics/yolov5) repo for details

+**Note**: Results in the paper is based on the [val.py](https://github.com/ultralytics/yolov5/blob/master/val.py) provided by YOLOv5

 ## Datasets and Weights
-The datasets used in the Table II of the paper.
+The datasets and weights used in the Table II of the paper.

 | Dataset Names| Dataset links | Weight links |
 | :----: | :----: | :----: |